opatiny/chemexper-internship-workbook/variousIT/mqtt/mqtt.md

 ## Context

-MQTT is a communication protocol that is widely used for IoT, because it is easy to add new devices to the network (since all devices only communicate with the brocker).
+MQTT is a communication protocol that is widely used for IoT, because it is easy to add new devices to the network (since all devices only communicate with the broker).

 ## Publish / Subscribe